-Accounting Estimate (Ref. par.
+Accounting Estimate (Ref: par.
 11)

 A14.
 Accounting estimates are monetary amounts that may be related to classes of transactions or account balances recognized or disclosed in the financial statements.
 Accounting estimates also include monetary amounts included in disclosures or used to make judgments about recognition or disclosure relating to a class of transactions or account balances.
-For purposes of generally accepted auditing standards (GAAS), a fair value measurement is a form of accounting estimate.
+For purposes of GAAS, a fair value measurement is a form of accounting estimate.